AbhilashAynipully/moms-kitchen/README.md

 ####  As a New Visitor:
 - Visitor would want to understand the purpose of the site from home page onwards.
-- Visitor would want to be able to easily navigate through the website and quickly able to locate the content he/she is looking for.
+- Visitor would want to easily navigate through the website and quickly be able to locate the content they are looking for.
-- Visitor would want to know the credibility by way of feedbacks and responses by previous users.
+- Visitor would want to understand the credibility through feedbacks and responses by previous users.
 - Visitor would like to find social media links of the author to know more.

 ####  As a Returning Visitor: